mikesir87/blog.mikesir87.io/_posts/2017-10-23-dockercon-dino-behind-the-scenes.md

 tags: [docker]
 uuid: 6acb5a02-ec91-45e5-85b3-2fb7897f2628
 description: Go behind the scenes to find out the story of the dinos at DockerCon EU!
+excerpt: Go behind the scenes to find out the story of the dinos at DockerCon EU!
 image: /images/dockerconEU-dinos.jpg
 ---